 People like you!
 Our honors students are curious, motivated, committed to excellence, willing to accept challenges, active participants in discussions, and the sort of person who enjoys learning.
-And no, they are not all junior-Einsteins or nascent-Faulkners.
-They do, however, share intellectual curiosity and a commitment to excellence.
-They are people like you.
+They are students who share intellectual curiosity and a commitment to excellence.

-Join us, and join a community of scholars dedicated to education that moves beyond the classroom.
-True, the Honors Program does have some nice perks; and, yes, honors looks great on a résumé, but you should aspire to honors because you know that education is more than sitting at a college desk.
+Join a community of scholars dedicated to education that moves beyond the classroom.
+True, the Honors College does have some nice perks; and yes, honors look great on a résumé, but you should aspire to honors because you know that education is more than sitting at a college desk.
 Education is an active, life-long process.
 You will look forward to the diversity of colloquia, the challenge of the Honors Core, and the special interest of the honors electives because they prepare you for a life of learning, leadership, and service.

 How do I apply?

-If you believe that you would benefit from the Honors Program, you should feel free to contact Dr. Daniel Strudwick, Program Director, and ask about honors at Quincy University.
-The director can be reached by email at firstname.lastname@example.org.
+If you believe that you would benefit from the Honors College, you should feel free to contact Dr. Daniel Strudwick, College Dean, and ask about honors at Quincy University.
+The dean can be reached by email at firstname.lastname@example.org.

 I don’t quite meet the standards for honors at Quincy.
-Is there any way I can still join the Honors Program?
+Is there any way I can still join the Honors College?

-Although we give priority to students with a ACT composite score of 27 and high school grade point average (GPA) of 3.5, we will consider all students who apply to the program.
-We also invite continuing Quincy students and transfers who have completed 30 semester hours with a 3.5 GPA to apply for the program.
-For complete admissions and retention information, see “Admission to the Program” in the online Honors Handbook.
+Although we give priority to students with a ACT composite score of 26 or SAT score of 1230 and a high school grade point average (GPA) of 3.4, we will consider all students who apply to the program.
+We also invite continuing Quincy students and transfers who have completed 30 semester hours with a 3.4 GPA to apply for the program.

 Are honors courses harder than regular courses?
 Will they hurt my GPA?